 Hemp in Modern History

-Over the last few centuries, hemp has become ever more important.
-Both in the UK and North American there were laws requiring landowners to grow hemp in the 16th and 17th centuries.
+Over the last several centuries, hemp has increased in value and importance.
+For instance, in the 16th and 17th centuries the United Kingdom and parts of North America required land owners to grow certain amounts of hemp.
 This was because it was such an essential crop for clothing as well as sailcloth, rope, and oil.
 A little later, it became the first crop the Canadian government would subsidize.

 In the early 20th century, hemp was still popular, but now beginning to face competition.
 For one thing, processing cotton was far less labor intensive.
 For another, companies producing synthetic textiles considered hemp a threat.
 It was actually the combination of lobbying from such businesses like Dupont and the spread of smoking marijuana that led to the Marijuana Tax Act of 1937.
 This law complicated the process of producing any plants in the cannabis family, including hemp.